When Is it Time to Get Help for Addiction?

 Look for symptoms of cocaine addiction such as:

-- wakefulness for an unusually long period of time followed by abnormally long periods of sleep
+- Wakefulness for an unusually extended period of time followed by abnormally long periods of sleep

 An addiction to opiates is similar to a cocaine addiction.
 Symptoms can include: